Iago-Boardy/python-exercises/README.md

 <h1 align="center">🐍 Python Bootcamp</h1>

-<p align="center">Welcome to the Python Bootcamp repository!
-Here you will find a collection of exercises and projects from the 100 Days of Code.</p>
+<p align="center">Welcome to my Python Bootcamp repository!
+Here, I've gathered a collection of exercises and projects from the 100 Days of Code: The Complete Python Bootcamp.
+This repository is where I commit all exercises related to Python as part of my 100 Days of Code journey.</p>

 ## 🧐 Contents